 With support through Creative State, the following activities have been undertaken:

 - In September 2016, representatives from State Library of Victoria, Melbourne Museum and Chamber Made Opera took part in the Premier's visit to China and Japan.
 During the trip, the State Library signed a partnership with its counterpart organisation in Chengdu, Sichuan and Melbourne Museum signed an agreement with its counterpart in Japan.
 This trip also included a business networking event for filmmakers, a collaborative performance by Chamber Made Opera with the Sichuan Conservatory of Music, and the announcement of a major tour to Melbourne of the China National Ballet performing The Red Detachment of Women as part of AsiaTOPA.

 - In November 2016, Creative Victoria, partnered with the Design Institute of Australia to lead a Victorian design delegation to Hong Kong Business of Design Week, one of the biggest design events on the global calendar (see Action 19).
-Melbourne has since been selected as the partner city for the 2018 Hong Kong Business of Design Week, and delegations are planned for both the 2017 and 2018 events.
+Melbourne has since been selected as the partner city for the 2018 Hong Kong Business of Design Week.

 - In March 2017, the Minister for Creative Industries led a delegation of 57 Victorian games industry representatives to the 2017 Game Developers Conference in San Francisco, the world's largest annual gathering of professional game developers.
 Ten of these companies also travelled to Boston to take part in the leading games expo PAX East.
 Companies that took part in the trip showcased new titles and new technologies or sought to make new business connections.